 - At least 70% of the total number of paid crew, cast and extras combined must be Texas residents.

-The following types of projects, among the various other types of prohibited projects described in the Program Rules, are not eligible to receive funds from this program.
+The following types of projects are not eligible to receive funds from this program:

 - Commercials or advertising for the State of Texas or any State Agency or Department;